 Between 2000 and 2022, the number of housing units in the village grew by 6 (2.0%), though Census suggests a decrease between 2010 and 2022.
 While this is based on population estimates, it is unlikely that this many units were demolished.
 However, some units were likely demolished as a result of damage or old age.
 During the same period, the state, Adams County, and surrounding towns and cities experienced a significantly larger percent increase.
-This housing unit growth has been positive since 2000, despite a decline in both population and households during the same period.
+This housing unit growth has been strong over the last decade, despite a decline in both population and households during the same period.